-The most decorated women's tennis player in Notre Dame history, Michelle Dasso returned to her alma mater in the summer of 2003 to become an assistant coach on Jay Louderback's staff and is now in her third year in that role.
-Dasso's responsibilities include team travel arrangements, assisting with recruiting, and on-court coaching.
+One of the most decorated women's tennis players in Notre Dame history, Michelle Dasso returned to her alma mater in the summer of 2017 for her second stint as an assistant coach under head coach Jay Louderback.

 Dasso previously served as an assistant under Louderback from 2003-06 before taking the helm as head coach at Illinois from 2006-15.
 She spent the 2015-16 season as a volunteer assistant at Duke for head coach Jamie Ashworth and the 2016-17 campaign as an assistant coach under Claire Pollard at Northwestern.

 "To be reunited with my true mentor, Jay Louderback, at my alma mater is an incredible feeling," Dasso said.
 "Jay has been there for me every step of the way -- as a player, coach and person.
 There is no doubt I have big shoes to fill with the departure of Catrina Thompson.
 I will work tirelessly to continue the positive impact and strides she made with the program.
 Lastly, a sincere thanks to (Assistant Athletics Director, Compliance/women's tennis administrator) Heidi Uebelhor, (Senior Associate Athletics Director) Jody Sadler and the entire Notre Dame administration.
 To put Irish gear back on in the very near future is simply going to feel magical."